-Palliative therapies include endoscopic stenting (a tube, known as a stent, is placed into the oesophagus to keep blocked parts of the oesophagus open, which helps the patient to swallow), palliative chemotherapy or radiotherapy, and best supportive care (no treatment beyond the immediate relief of symptoms).
+Palliative therapies include endoscopic stenting (a tube, known as a stent, is placed into the oesophagus to keep blocked parts of the oesophagus open, which helps the patient to swallow), palliative chemotherapy (and/or immunotherapy) or radiotherapy, and best supportive care (no treatment beyond the immediate relief of symptoms).

-Overall, 39% of patients in the audit had a plan for curative treatment, including 40% of patients with oesophageal cancer and 34% of patients with stomach cancer.
+Overall, 38% of patients in the audit had a plan for curative treatment, including 39% of patients with oesophageal cancer and 32% of patients with stomach cancer.